ryanlu41/ryanlu41.github.io/_posts/2023-03-08-Spinoza-and-Hume.md

 Two main issues minimize the validity of Spinoza’s explanations.
 First, Spinoza’s arguments are circular.
 If one examines only the first axiom and the conclusion, Spinoza’s reasoning is reduced to “substances necessarily exist because everything that exists is a substance or made from substance.”
 The initial premise already assumes the existence of substance.
 Other parts of his argument also contain this assumption.
 For example, Spinoza asserts that either substances are caused by themselves or they are caused by other substances, neglecting the possibility that they are caused by nothing if they do not exist.

 The second main logical flaw lies in his argument that distinguishable substances cannot share attributes.
-However, if substances have multiple attributes, then they can share attributes while still being distinguishable if their complete set of attributes are not identical.
+However, if substances have multiple attributes, then they can share attributes while still being distinguishable if their complete sets of attributes are not identical.
 For example, two triangles can be identical in shape but vary in color while still being distinguishable.
 Thus, even within his flawed circular framework, substances can cause other substances.

 As a short aside, Gottfried Leibniz, another rationalist philosopher, agrees with these objections.
 Although Leibniz also believes in the existence of substances, substances in his framework can cause other substances; more specifically, a God substance creates all other substances and endows them with a part of its perfection.